joniles/mpxj/mkdocs/docs/howto-read-openplan.md

-# How To: Deltek Open Plan BK3 files
+# How To: Read Deltek Open Plan BK3 files
 Deltek Open Plan is a planning tool for Windows which can store schedule data in a variety of databases, and export schedules to BK3 files.